 - The review will temporarily be removed from your profile while it is being investigated.
 A notice that reads “This review is currently under review” will appear instead.

-- If EEP feels there is a sufficient reason to request documentation from the reviewer, an email will be sent to the reviewer within 15 business days, requesting proof in the way of a signed contract and/or proof of payment that s(he) did, in fact, do business with the vendor.
+- If EEP feels there is a sufficient reason to request documentation from the reviewer, an email will be sent to the reviewer within 15 business days, requesting proof in the way of a signed contract and/or proof of payment and/or other written documentation that s(he) did, in fact, do business with the vendor.
 The reviewer will have 30 days to supply that proof.